 Amateur boxing desperately needs the same clarity.
 Right now, if you’re a fighter training at your local gym, your record might be tracked in three different places — the gym’s spreadsheet, some regional database nobody’s heard of, maybe a notebook in the coach’s office.
 Did you really beat that guy in 2022?
 Was it a knockout or a decision?
 Nobody knows.
 Your record exists, but it doesn’t travel with you.
 If you switch gyms, move cities, or just fall off the radar for a few months, your credibility resets.
 Fighters who’ve spent years grinding in the amateur ranks get no standardized way to prove their worth.

-How MatchRank Applies ELO to Boxing
+How MatchRank Applies It to Boxing

 The system is transparent by design.
 You can see exactly how your rating changed after each fight and why.
 You can compare yourself directly to every other fighter in the system, regardless of gym or region.
 You can track your progression over months and years in real time.
-Coaches can use ELO ratings to identify training gaps, matchmake fairly, and give fighters quantifiable goals.
+Coaches can use ratings to identify training gaps, matchmake fairly, and give fighters quantifiable goals.
 Gym owners get a tool that keeps fighters invested in their own development.
 Promoters can confidently build fight cards knowing the ratings accurately reflect fighter skill.

 Solving the Matchmaking Problem